The solution came to me in a dream

 I could see from my sales and their commission payments just how many were sold yearly.
 Being a BMW dealer, I also knew the total bike sales.
 My backrest was the most popular accessory for the BMW motorcycle.

 When a decent used one shows up on eBay, it brings a high price.

 In 2019 money, my profit from a dream was over 1/4 million.
-I only made it up in order to sell another motorcycle.
+I only made it to sell another motorcycle.
 If only I knew how to have more of those dreams.